 Iritis usually develops rapidly, and usually, only one eye is affected, but it is also bilateral.

 The patient has one or more of the following symptoms: floating spots in the field of vision, sensitivity to light, headache, small pupil, pain in the eyes or forehead, red eyes, and blurred vision.

-Iritis, is associated more with the deterioration of the ciliary body, then that constitutes iridocyclitis, which is relatively common inflammation that can be acute or chronic.
+Iritis is associated more with the deterioration of the ciliary body than that constitutes iridocyclitis, which is a relatively joint inflammation that can be acute or chronic.

 Their tendency to relapse generally affects both eyes.

 Iritis usually clears up within a few days, but it can last for months or become chronic and recurrent.

 It must be identified and treated without delay.

 A comprehensive eye exam with the ophthalmologist is required.
 This test involves: